What molecules are we?

 The pigment Prussian blue consists of iron cations, cyanide anions, and water.
 The empirical formula—minus the water of crystallization—is Fe7(CN)18.
 This seems odd with respect to the iron oxidation state until you learn that the complex contains Fe(II) and Fe(III).
 Thus, the formula that gives a truer idea of its composition is Fe4[Fe(CN)6]3.
 Its formal name is iron(III) hexacyanoferrate(II).

-As shown in the upper two drawings, the Fe(CN)6 anion in Prussian blue is octahedral.
-The bottom drawing shows its unit cell, which has a cubic lattice structure.
+As shown in the two left-hand drawings, the Fe(CN)6 anion in Prussian blue is octahedral.
+The right-hand drawing shows its unit cell, which has a cubic lattice structure.
 In addition to having as many as 16 molecules of water per formula unit, the compound usually contains inorganic impurities, which can affect its color.